shadowsocks/shadowsocks-qt5/README.md

 ### Windows ###

-1. Download prebuilt binaries from [releases](https://github.com/librehat/shadowsocks-qt5/releases).
+Download prebuilt binaries from [releases](https://github.com/librehat/shadowsocks-qt5/releases).
-2. Install/update your favourite shadowsocks backend.
-(You may want to download prebuilt [ss-libev](http://dl.lazyzhu.com/file/Toolchain/ss-libev/)).

 For those who want to build from source, follow the instructions below.